Last updated: February 2023

 Can I power all of my electric radiators with solar PV?

-I can probably guess what you’re thinking: ‘that’s all well and good but can solar run a house warmed completely by electric radiators?’
-And it’s a good question to ask; after all, nobody would want to invest so heavily in a renewable energy source only for it to produce an underwhelming return on savings.
-So, let’s go through an example.
-Let’s look at an electric heating use-case scenario for a fairly standard semi-detached house using solar PV.
+This is an important question to ask; after all, nobody would want to invest so heavily in a renewable energy source only for it to produce an underwhelming return on savings.
+So, let’s look at an electric heating use-case scenario for a standard semi-detached house using solar PV.

 How many electric radiators could you support on a solar PV system?